maxlegenbauer/Multi-Deep-Storage-Rack-Assignment-Problem/README.md

 $$ x_{j \rho^j} = 1 \quad \forall j \in \bar{J} $$
 $$ x_{js}, b^k_{ss^\prime j} \in \{ 0,1 \} \quad \forall j \in J; s \in S, s^\prime \in S_s, k=1,2 $$

 so that Gurobi can optimize it.
 In the main.py file, the link to the Excel file is passed, and finally, the model is optimized.
+With the methods "to_string,

 Stellen wir kurz die einzelnen sheets der Excel vor.
 Das vorgestllte Beispiel befindet sich in der Datei layout.xlsx: